sathyaram/sathyaramgrav/pages/01.home/03._websites/09.keystone/project.md

     - Graphic Design
 link: http://keystonemunitions.com
 ---
 You need solid, accurate, reliable ammunition, Keystone Munitions is where you go.
-Their passion is all about feeding your firearms and I got to make their website.
+Their passion is all about feeding your firearms with quality bullets.
+Their website was a resounding success, with their product being available now in more than x8 locations than before.